THE STORY OF CABEL T-B RECORDING

 as the new characters begin to expand their personalities.
 The introduction

-will be many famous and infamous recordings made there.
-Also, the
+there will be many famous and infamous recordings made there.
+Also,

-incident with "Melancon" sets the stage for many years to come, as he would
+the incident with "Melancon" sets the stage for many years to come, as

-become Cabel T-B's ultimate adversary.
-It is also mentioned that
+he would become Cabel T-B's ultimate adversary.
+It is also mentioned

-"Cerch Jobe" was partly responsible for getting Dino in trouble in the
+that "Cerch Jobe" was partly responsible for getting Dino in trouble in

-"Jobe" and Cabel T-B that would never end. (all incidents, including this
+"Jobe" and Cabel T-B that would never really end (all incidents, including

-one, are mentioned in "Double Deca") Even the infamous "Cerch Jobe
+this one, are mentioned in "Double Deca").
+Even the infamous "Cerch

-wanted poster" (created by "Dirty Devin") is mentioned, which was posted
+Jobe wanted poster" (created by "Dirty Devin") is mentioned, which

-at "Evergreen", as well as the Cabel T-B radio station. (it would also
+was posted at "Evergreen", as well as the Cabel T-B radio station (it would

-be posted in the recording studio on Wingfield Drive in Houma, Louisiana
+also be posted in the recording studio on "200 Wingfield Drive in Houma,

-adventures to follow in the third part of the series stretching all the
+outrageous adventures to follow in the third part of the series stretching

 THE STORY OF CABEL T-B RECORDING